Wilhelmina Wright: Early legal career

-Teaching
+Academic career

 Wright has also taught others about the law.
 In Geneva, Switzerland, she worked for International Bridges to Justice training on the rule of law, and in Belgium and other areas in Switzerland she taught judicial selection.
 Closer to home, she was a professor at the University of St. Thomas School of Law and taught judicial accountability in other areas of the United States.

 State judicial service

-Minnesota Governor Jesse Ventura appointed her to the Ramsey County District Court in 2000 and in 2002 he appointed her to the Minnesota Court of Appeals, on which she served from September 3, 2002, to September 26, 2012.
+Governor Jesse Ventura appointed Wright to the Ramsey County District Court in 2000, and in 2002 he appointed her to the Minnesota Court of Appeals, on which she served from September 3, 2002, to September 26, 2012.
 As part of this position, Wright was the Special Redistricting Panel Presiding Judge between June 2011 and August 2012.

 Governor Mark Dayton appointed Wright to the Minnesota Supreme Court on August 20, 2012.
-As the first African American woman to serve on the Minnesota Supreme Court, stakes were high.
-In an August 2012 interview with Minnesota Lawyer Managing Editor Barbara Jones, Wright stated she had the opportunity to help the court "reflect the diversity of Minnesota."
-Her term began on September 27, 2012.
-Her term ended in 2016.
-In 2014, Wright was re-elected and served part of her term that was set to end in 2020, but she moved to serve federally.
+She was the first African American woman to serve on the Minnesota Supreme Court.
+In an August 2012 interview with Minnesota Lawyer Managing Editor Barbara Jones, Wright said she had the opportunity to help the court "reflect the diversity of Minnesota".
+Her tenure began on September 27, 2012, and ended in 2016; in 2014, Wright was reelected and served part of a term that was to end in 2020, but then moved to serve federally.

 Federal judicial service

-In February 2015, Amy Klobuchar and Al Franken recommended Wright to be on the federal bench.
-On April 15, 2015, President Barack Obama nominated Wright to serve as a United States District Judge of the United States District Court for the District of Minnesota, stating he was "confident she will serve on the federal bench with distinction."
-She was appointed to the seat vacated by Judge Michael J. Davis, Minnesota's first Black federal judge, who assumed senior status effective on August 1, 2015.
+In February 2015, Senators Amy Klobuchar and Al Franken recommended Wright for the federal bench.
+On April 15, 2015, President Barack Obama nominated Wright to serve as a United States district judge of the United States District Court for the District of Minnesota, saying he was "confident she will serve on the federal bench with distinction".
+She was appointed to the seat vacated by Judge Michael J. Davis, Minnesota's first Black federal judge, who assumed senior status on August 1, 2015.
 Wright was ranked Unanimously Well Qualified for this federal position by the American Bar Association.
-After a hearing on July 22, 2015, her nomination was reported by the Senate Judiciary Committee on September 17, 2015, by a voice vote.
+After a hearing on July 22, 2015, her nomination was reported by the Senate Judiciary Committee on September 17 by voice vote.
 This made Wright the first African American woman appointed to the United States District Court for the District of Minnesota.
-On January 19, 2016, the Senate confirmed her nomination by a 58–36 vote, and the vote included 14 Republicans.
-During the confirmation, Amy Klobuchar called the seat vacancy a "judicial emergency."
-She took the oath of office for federal court on February 18, 2016.
-Wright continues to serve as U.S. District Judge.
-In January 2022, following Justice Stephen Breyer's announcement of his intention to retire, Wright was mentioned as one of the potential nominees for a Supreme Court appointment by President Joe Biden.
+On January 19, 2016, the Senate confirmed her nomination by a 58–36 vote, with 14 Republicans voting to confirm her.
+During the confirmation hearing, Klobuchar called the seat vacancy a "judicial emergency".
+Wright received her commission on February 18, 2016, and continues to serve as a U.S. district judge.
+In January 2022, after Justice Stephen Breyer announced his intention to retire, Wright was mentioned as a possible nominee to the Supreme Court by President Joe Biden.
+On November 30, 2023, it was announced that Wright would retire from the bench on February 15, 2024.
+On February 15, 2024, Wright assumed inactive senior status, even though she has not obtained the statutory service requirements, 65 years of age, ten years of Article III service, and a total of age and service years equal to 80.